Imaging a chain of strongly correlated Rydberg excitations enabled by F\"{o}rster-resonance-enhanced interaction: Spectroscopic Measurements

-For acquiring EIT spectra in the presence of Rydberg impurities (Rydberg excitations amidst an atomic ensemble), we excite a one-dimensional chain of closely-packed Rydberg superatoms in the $|r'\rangle$ states along the elongated cloud, where the length of the atomic cloud exposed to the excitation lasers is $a_x$ = 350 $\mu$m.
-By tuning the Rabi frequency of the 479-$nm$ excitation field, we keep the excitation blockade radius to be $R^{r'}_{b-EX} = 14.5 \pm 0.2\ \mu$m, which exceeds the radial size of the elongated atomic cloud $2\sigma_r$ (refer to Appendix~\ref{experiment}).
-Under such a condition, the excitation of Rydberg superatoms tends to be a one-dimensional (1D) chain and closely-packed, as demonstrated and explained further in the paper.
+For acquiring EIT spectra in the presence of Rydberg impurities (Rydberg excitations amidst an atomic ensemble), we excite a one-dimensional chain of closely-packed Rydberg excitations in the $|r'\rangle$ states along the elongated cloud.
+The length of the atomic cloud exposed to the excitation lasers is set to be $a_x$ = 350 $\mu$m to increase the number of Rydberg excitations for a better signal-to-noise ratio.
+This speeds up the measurement process, especially because we apply only the EIT detection fields here, but not homodyne detection with the reference field.
+By tuning the Rabi frequency of the 479-$nm$ excitation field, we keep the excitation blockade radius to be $R^{r'}_{b-EX} = 14.5 \pm 0.2\ \mu$m, which exceeds the radial size of the elongated atomic cloud $2\sigma_r$.
+Under such a condition, the Rydberg excitations tend to be a one-dimensional (1D) chain and closely-packed, as demonstrated and explained further in the paper.
 After the excitation, the detection EIT fields are turned on for spectroscopy.
 When the excitation state is $|r'_1 = 85S_{1/2}, m_J = 1/2\rangle$, the resulting spectrum still shows a pronounced EIT peak that is slightly reduced from that with no Rydberg excitations present.
 However, when the excitation state is $|r'_0= 96S_{1/2}, m_J = 1/2\rangle$, the transmission peak in this case completely disappears.
-This is despite the fact that the numbers of Rydberg superatoms excited per unit length are about the same for exciting the $|r'_1\rangle$ and $|r'_0\rangle$ states as the same $R^{r'}_{b-EX}$ is used.
+This is despite the fact that the numbers of Rydberg atoms excited per unit length are about the same for exciting the $|r'_1\rangle$ and $|r'_0\rangle$ states as the same $R^{r'}_{b-EX}$ is used.
 The spectroscopic responses are very different because $V^{rr'_0}(R)$ is much stronger than $V^{rr'_1}(R)$ given $C_6^{rr'_1}/h$ = -9.3 GHz$\cdot \mu \mathrm{m}^6$.
 As a result, the interstate Rydberg-blockade sphere surrounding each Rydberg excitation has a radius of $R_{b-r'_1} = 4.0\ \mu$m vs. $R_{b-r'_0} = 8.7\ \mu$m.
 There are only about 80 scattering atoms inside the blockade sphere of radius $R_{b-r'_1}$ surrounding a $|r'_1\rangle$ excitation, in comparison to approximately 600 inside that of radius $R_{b-r'_0}$ surrounding a $|r'_0\rangle$ excitation.
 Hence, the probe transmission is much reduced in the presence of a $|r'_0\rangle$ excitation.
 The resulting contrast between these spectra clearly shows the effect of the F\"{o}rster resonance and illustrates the principle of this F\"{o}rster-resonance-enhanced imaging scheme.